How to Remove Old Caulk in 4 Easy Steps

 Image: nadisja/Getty

-Step 1.
-Apply a caulk remover product such as Goo Gone Caulk Remover or Crown Tuff Strip Ultimate Caulk Remover.
-Then be patient.
+Apply a caulk removal product like Goo Gone Caulk Remover or Crown Tuff Strip Ultimate Caulk Remover.
+Then, be patient.
 Very patient.
-The directions say to wait two or three hours, but the longer you wait, the easier it will come off.
+The directions say to wait two or three hours, but the longer you wait, the easier the product will come off.
 Overnight is good.
-If it’s a particularly tough job — such as old, hardened caulk or multiple layers — wait 24 hours.
+If it's a particularly tough job — such as very old, hardened caulk or multiple layers — wait 24 hours.
+These solutions are often readily available at hardware stores and are designed to break down the caulk, simplifying removal.
+Follow the product instructions carefully, as application methods may vary.

-Step 2.
 Use a caulk remover tool to pry the caulk loose.
 (See video below.)
-Pros use a utility knife or blade, but don’t be tempted unless your hands are as steady as a surgeon’s.
-Otherwise, you could damage the tub, sink, shower, or wall you’re trying to improve.
-Most of the caulk should come off easily in long strips, although you might need to use needle-nose pliers or tweezers to pull out some bits.
+Pros use a utility knife or blade, but don't be tempted to do that unless your hands are as steady as a surgeon's.
+Otherwise, you could damage the tub, sink, shower, or wall you're trying to improve.

 FIX IT Home Improvement Channel

-Step 3.
-Using a small putty knife, toothbrush, and/or the hook end of a 5-in-1 painter's tool, scrape any remaining bits of caulk loose (this step, too, requires a bit of patience).
+After applying the caulk remover and using a removal tool, you will notice that the old caulk starts to lift and separate from the surface.
+Using a small putty knife, toothbrush, and/or the hook end of a 5-in-1 painter's tool, scrape any remaining bits of caulk loose.
+(This step, too, requires a bit of persistence.)

-Step 4.
-Clean the surface using alcohol.
-Then kill any mold or mildew with a mixture of one-third of a cup of bleach to one gallon of water.
-Allow to completely air dry (again, patience) before applying new caulk.
+With the old caulk successfully removed, it's time to clean the surface thoroughly.
+Do that using alcohol.
+Then, kill any mold or mildew with a mixture of one-third of a cup of bleach to one gallon of water.
+Allow the surface to completely air dry (again, be patient) before applying new caulk.
+Ensuring the surface is completely dry before proceeding with any new caulking promotes proper adhesion.

-Tip: If you’re planning to recaulk a tiled shower or bathtub wall, deep clean the tile before you remove the old caulk.
+If you plan to apply new caulk to a tiled shower or bathtub wall, deep clean the tile before removing the old caulk.
 Soap scum and other surface grime can keep the caulk from adhering properly.
-You don’t want water to get behind the tile and into your wall, which can create a nasty mold and mildew problem
+You don't want water to get behind the tile and into your wall, which can create a nasty mold and mildew problem.

 Lara Edge